merlresearch/cocktail-fork-separation/README.md

 ## Using a pre-trained model

-To separate a soundtrack (e.g., movie or TV commercial), we include via git LFS a pre-trained model, which can be used from the command line as:
+To separate a soundtrack (e.g., movie or TV commercial), we include via git LFS multiple pre-trained models, which can be used from the command line as:

 ```bash